DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 * Select the frameworks to be used
 * Select a usable starter set or distro that can give us a head start using that framework for most of our projects
+* Clone that distro for organization generic reuse
-* Clone that distro for this project
+* Clone what is now the organization starter distro for this project

 ### Frameworks to be used